Flexible Endoscopic Evaluation of Swallow

 Flexible Endoscopic Evaluation of Swallow (FEES) Testing – What is a FEES Test?

 The Flexible Endoscopy Evaluation of Swallow (FEES test) is an invasive bedside test where the endoscope is inserted into the nares and ‘hangs’ above the epiglottis.
 The FEES test allows direct assessment of motor and sensory aspects of swallowing, visually assesses pharyngeal and laryngeal stages of swallowing and allows observation of pharyngeal muscle movement, epiglottic movement, as well as vocal fold closure to allow management of dysphagia to decrease risk of aspiration pneumonia.
+A FEES swallow test may need to be issued to patients with difficulty swallowing.

 The FEES test provides objective data that is interpreted and implemented in a cohesive treatment plan for those with dysphagia.
 Administering a FEES swallow test is a highly skilled service that can only be performed by SLP’s who receive proper training.